seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 With counsel of the night, I will be here
 With wholesome viands; these impediments
 Will I file off; you shall have garments, and
-When you shall stretch yourself, and say but, “Arcite,
+When you shall stretch yourself, and say but, "Arcite,
-I am in plight,” there shall be at your choice
+I am in plight," there shall be at your choice
 Both sword and armor. /

 **PALAMON**